 The UW-Whitewater Bachelor of Business Administration in General Business requires a minimum of 120 credits, including:

 Information on the requirements specific to the general business major can be found in the Course Catalog.
+Major video guides and course planning sheets are also available in Four Year Planning Resources.

 Individuals wishing to deepen their knowledge with post-baccalaureate studies can complete an advanced degree in business online or on campus through the UW-Whitewater Master of Business Administration and one of 11 unique emphases.